Christchurch tramway routes: Modern era: 1995–present

 Trams made a return to central Christchurch following a decision made by the Christchurch City Council in November 1990 to include them as part of its Worcester Boulevard project.
 Construction commenced in 1991, initially with the intention of building a line between Rolleston Avenue and Cathedral Square, but later plans extended this into a loop around the central city.
 Other suggested extensions, such as into Hagley Park and the Botanic Gardens, were not included.

 The circuit opened for business on 4 February 1995 using a fleet of historic vehicles leased from the Tramway Historical Society.
-The tramway was initially run by Christchurch Tramway Ltd. but was purchased in 2005 and is now run by Wood Scenic Line Ltd. Since opening, the service has acquired its own historic trams in addition to its vehicles on loan from the THS, such as two Melbourne W2 trams, one of which has been fitted out as a restaurant.
+The tramway was initially run by Christchurch Tramway Ltd. but it was purchased in 2005 and is now run by Woodland Scenic Line Ltd. Since opening, the service has acquired its own historic trams in addition to its vehicles on loan from the THS, such as two Melbourne W2 trams, one of which has been fitted out as a restaurant.